 Here’s what you need to weigh if you’re choosing angioplasty or stenting.
 Our experts explain.

 How does interventional brachytherapy work to treat in-stent stenosis and who is it right for?
 Our experts weigh in.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Angioplasty, a nonsurgical treatment used to open narrowed coronary arteries to improve blood flow to the heart, traditionally has been done through femoral (leg) artery access in the patient’s groin area.
-During the past several years, interventional cardiologists at Cleveland Clinic’s Miller Family Heart & Vascular Institute also have begun offering another option: Using the radial (arm) artery in the wrist … Read More
+During the past several years, interventional cardiologists at Cleveland Clinic also have begun offering another option: Using the radial (arm) artery in the wrist … Read More